Nuvolect/DeepDive-Android/docs/security.md

 1. Math.random() can be predicted, it is used to create the initial database password
 2. The static encryption key can be derived if the device ID is captured
-3. The static encryption key can be seen when reverse engineering the application
-4. Certain memory locations hold sensitive information
+3. Certain memory locations hold sensitive information that may be exposed in virtual memory

 Security Improvements
 ---------------------

-1. Obscure the static enceryption key making reverse engineering more difficult
-2. Clear memory holding sensitive information after use
+1. Clear memory holding sensitive information after use